Stochastic Bregman Proximal Gradient Method Revisited: Kernel Conditioning and Painless Variance Reduction

-where $\phi(x)$ is a convex but possibly non-differentiable function, while $f(x)$ is a nonconvex and continuously differentiable function that may take the form of a finite sum $f(x) = \frac{1}{n}\sum_{i=1}^n f_i(x)$ or a general expectation $f(x) = \mathbb{E}_\xi\left[f_\xi(x)\right]$.
-In particular, we consider the problem class where the gradient $\nabla f$ is not globally Lipschitz continuous.
-With various applications to optimizing log-determinant of Fisher information matrix \cite{hanzely2021accelerated}, quadratic inverse problem \cite{bolte2018first} multi-layer neural networks \cite{mukkamala2019bregman,ding2023nonconvex}, etc., this problem setting has drawn increasing interest recently.
+where $\phi(x)$ is a convex but possibly non-differentiable function, while $f$ and each $f_i$ are nonconvex and continuously differentiable.
+In particular, we consider the problem class where the gradient $\nabla f$ (or $\nabla f_i$) is not globally Lipschitz continuous.
+With various applications to optimizing log-determinant of Fisher information matrix \cite{hanzely2021accelerated}, D-optimal design and generalized volumetric optimization \cite{lu2018relatively}, quadratic inverse problem \cite{bolte2018first}, multi-layer neural networks \cite{ding2023nonconvex,mukkamala2019bregman}, etc., this problem setting has drawn increasing interest recently.

-For standard nonconvex optimization problem where $f$ has a globally Lipschitz continuous gradient, both the lower and upper bounds of the first-order methods are well-understood under both deterministic and stochastic settings.
+Under classic nonconvex composite finite-sum setting where each $f_i$ has globally Lipschitz continuous gradients, complexities of stochastic first-order methods are well-understood for problem \eqref{prob:main-det}.
 Define the proximal operator and the gradient mapping as

-In terms of the squared gradient mapping $\|G^\lambda_\phi(\cdot)\|^2$, a standard proximal gradient method achieves the $\mathcal{O}(1/T)$ convergence rate \cite{beck2017first}, which is provably optimal \cite{carmon2021lower}.
-For stochastic optimization setting, to obtain an $\epsilon$-stationary point $\Bar{x}$ such that $\mathbb{E}[\|G^\lambda_\phi(\Bar{x})\|^2]\leq \epsilon$, the stochastic variance reduced methods achieved $O(\sqrt{n}\epsilon^{-1})$ \cite{wang2018spiderboost,pham2020proxsarah} and $O(\epsilon^{-1.5})$ \cite{fang2018spider,pham2020proxsarah,cutkosky2019momentum} sample complexities have been derived for finite sum and general expectation settings, respectively, both of which have matched the information theoretic lower bounds \cite{arjevani2023lower,zhou2019lower}.
-However, these results exclusively rely on the gradient Lipschitz continuity of the differentiable component $f$, without which all the above results would fail.
+To obtain an expected $\epsilon$-stationary point $\Bar{x}$ s.t. $\mathbb{E}\big[\|G^\lambda_\phi(\Bar{x})\|^2\big]\leq \epsilon$, the vanilla mini-batch stochastic approximation (SA) scheme requires $O(\epsilon^{-2})$ samples \cite{ghadimi2016mini}.
+Common techniques to accelerate SA include momentum, random shuffling, and stochastic variance reduction, etc. Among these techniques, momentum often speeds up practical performance while not improving theoretical complexity \cite{liu2020improved}; Random shuffling achieves an improved sample complexity of $O(\sqrt{n}\epsilon^{-1.5})$ in case $\phi=0$ \cite{mishchenko2020random} or an $O(n\epsilon^{-1.5})$ sample complexity for general nonsmooth convex $\phi$ \cite{mishchenko2022proximal}; Various stochastic variance reduction techniques can further improve the sample complexity to $O(\sqrt{n}\epsilon^{-1})$ \cite{nguyen2019optimal,pham2020proxsarah,wang2018spiderboost,cutkosky2019momentum} regardless of the nonsmooth component $\phi$, matching the information theoretic lower bounds \cite{arjevani2023lower,zhou2019lower}.